techmatters/terraso-product/README.md

-This is a issue-only repository.
+This is an issue-only repository.